 - Type O-1 Visa for Extraordinary Individuals

-Do you consider yourself as a super-duper ultra-über geek, nerd or an individual who possess extraordinary ability?
+Do you consider yourself as a super-duper ultra-über geek, nerd or an individual who possesses extraordinary ability?
 No, we don’t mean a mutant.
-By extraordinary ability we mean that you have extraordinary ability in education, sciences, business, arts or athletics, or have a record of accomplishments in television industry and are recognized nationally as well as internationally for your abilities.
+By extraordinary ability, we mean that you have extraordinary ability in education, sciences, business, arts or athletics, or have a record of accomplishments in the television industry and are recognized nationally as well as internationally for your abilities.

 - Documents showing the extraordinary ability in the aforementioned subject areas.

 The dependants and spouses of O-1 visa holders are eligible for O-3 status, under which they can live and attend academic institutions in the US but they cannot accept employment in the US.
 Type O-1 visas are offered relatively quicker than the other types of visas discussed in this article.
 The O-1 visa holder can stay in US for up to 3 years; however, they can extend their stay in increments of 1 year.

 In order to obtain an O-1 work visa in the USA, the applicant must file I-129 form with the United States Citizenship and Immigration Services at least 45 days before the date of employment.
 The petition for O-1 visa will be rejected by the US authorities if the applicant submits it but the employment commences after more than 365 days.
 Click here to download I-129 form.

 The type L-1 visa is offered to the managers, executives, and workers with specialized knowledge who are working in a foreign business entity for one continuous year within the past 3 years.
 This visa is also offered to businessmen who have business/es in other countries or countries but are looking to open an office in the US.